 Are you interested in combining several areas of study and undertaking two undergraduate degrees at the same time?
 Then a conjoint degree (also known as a double degree) will give you a great base.

-Studying for your Master of Applied Psychology at the University of Waikato allows you to gain an in-depth knowledge of one of three key areas of applied psychology.
+Studying for your Master of Applied Psychology at the University of Waikato allows you to gain an in-depth knowledge of one of two key areas of applied psychology.

 Are you interested in a career teaching English as a second language overseas, at University level?
 Some countries, such as those in Asia, require you to have a Masters level qualification to do this.
 Waikato's Master of Arts (Applied) provides you with the qualification you need.